What is Ellence?

 if you have recently had a heart attack.

-To make sure Ellence is safe for you, tell your doctor if you have:
+To make sure Ellence is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

-Using Ellence may increase your risk of developing other types of cancer, such as leukemia.
-Talk with your doctor about your specific risk.
+Using Ellence may increase your risk of developing other cancers, such as leukemia.
+Ask your doctor about this risk.

 How is Ellence given?

-Ellence is injected into a vein through an IV.
+Ellence is given as an IV infusion into a vein.
 A healthcare provider will give you this injection.